silkroadnomad/voyager/README.md

 **Error Responses**
 - 400: Bad Request (e.g., missing address parameter)
-- 403: Forbidden (when trying to delete without `--allow-rest-delete`)
+- 403: Forbidden (when REST API is disabled or trying to delete without proper flags)
 - 404: Not Found
 - 500: Internal Server Error
 - 503: Service Unavailable (when host is not available)

+### Security Considerations

+- The REST API is disabled by default and must be explicitly enabled with `--rest`
+- Database deletion through the REST API requires an additional `--allow-rest-delete` flag
+- Consider running behind a reverse proxy for additional security in production environments

 ## Allowing and Denying User Access